Genesis Chapter 3

 Transliteration:ṭôḇ Pronunciation:tobe – good (as an adjective) in the widest sense; used likewise as a noun, both in the masculine and the feminine, the singular and the plural (good, a good or good thing, a good man or woman; the good, goods or good things, good men or women), also as an adverb (well):—beautiful, best, better, bountiful, cheerful, at ease, × fair.
 For more info click here

-for food, and that the tree was pleasant to the eyes, and a tree to be desirable to make [one] wise, she took its fruit, and ate, and gave it to her husband with her; and he ate.
+for food, and that the tree had a pleasing appearance, and a tree to be desirable as a means to wisdom, she took its fruit and ate, she also gave some to her husband with her; and he ate.

-3:7 And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made girdles.
+3:7 Then the eyes of both them were opened, and they realized that they were naked; and they sewed fig leaves together, and made aprons.

-3:8 And they heard the voice of YAHWEH יְהֹוָה
+3:8 They heard the sound of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here